-The Bohemian Cafe is an awesome spot for brunch, try the Mexican Omelette and don’t miss the homemade toast with jam.
+New to Kelowna this year, OEB has made quite an impact on the brunch scene and The Bohemian Cafe is an awesome spot for brunch: try the Mexican Omelette and don’t miss the homemade toast with jam.
 Krafty Kitchen & Bar is a great spot for casual local eats and has a hip hop brunch!
 Little Hobo is a good choice for very casual eats (only open for breakfast and lunch Monday to Friday) and if you’re looking for a vegan spot look no further than the Naked Cafe.

 BNA Brewing is one of the most popular spots in Kelowna and for good reason.
 They have a great menu but also have a bowling alley, bocce ball, and old arcade games!
 Tree Brewing Beer Institute is a good spot for a date night with craft beers and a wide selection of board games.
 Oh yes and Vice and Virtue is a must for you beer lovers!

-Check out Central Kitchen and Bar if casual fair is up your alley… oh my gosh I could write a book on this topic but I’ll stop!
+Check out Central Kitchen and Bar if casual fare is up your alley, or for a very unique Western saloon experience check out The Hatching Post on the West Side.
+Red Bird Brewing and King Taps are newer on the market and are on my list!
+Oh my gosh I could write a book on this topic but I’ll stop!

 Where to Get Coffee in Kelowna